learn-co-curriculum/dsc-hierarchical-agglomerative-clustering/README.md

 ### Dendrograms and Clustergrams

-One advantage of HAC is that we can easily visualize the results **_at any give step_** using visualizations such as **_Dendrograms_** and **_Clustergrams_**.
+One advantage of HAC is that we can easily visualize the results **_at any given step_** using visualizations such as **_Dendrograms_** and **_Clustergrams_**.
 Take another look at the gif above, but this time, pay attention to the image on the right.
-This is a _dendrogram_, which is used to visualize the hierarchical relationship between the various clusters that are computed throughout each step.
+This is a _dendrogram,_ which is used to visualize the hierarchical relationship between the various clusters that are computed throughout each step.
 Dendrograms are very useful to decide how clusters change depending on the euclidian distance.
 If you decide that your intra-cluster euclidian distance should be smaller than 3, you can draw a horizontal line at euclidian distance 3, and define which points belong to which cluster by looking at the dendrogram.
 For the gif above, this means that there are three clusters: cluster one contains $p_0$, $p_1$ and $p_2$, cluster two contains $p_3$, cluster three contains $p_4$, $p_5$ and $p_6$.

 We can also visualize the same information by drawing lines representing each cluster at each step to create a _clustergram_.
 Take a look at the following diagram below, which shows both a dendrogram and clustergram of the same HAC results: